 Helcim also has an in-house customer support staff, and the company isn’t shy about prominently displaying its contact information (phone number and email) for customers who need it.
 And you’ll find both “Ask a Question” and “Request a Callback” messaging options on Helcim’s website if you need to reach out to a customer service representative.

-Helcim charges a $20 monthly fee for its services in addition to transaction fees (which we’ll describe below).
-But there are no start-up costs, no PCI Compliance fees, and no cancellation fees to deal with, which sets Helcim apart from much of its competition.
+No. Additionally, Helcim charges no start-up costs and no PCI Compliance fees, and there are no cancellation fees to deal with either, which sets Helcim apart from much of its competition.

 Helcim’s Chargeback Fees